nexio-t/venue-app/README.md

 A few areas of further development include:
 * Displaying an interactive carousel of images using the Google Place Photos API
 * Recommending related venues based on user search
+* Dynamically rendering markers based on venue type
-* Incorporating redirects to user profiles from reviewers
+* Incorporating external redirects to user profiles from reviewers

 ## Author